The How-to Video Series is a set of tutorials designed to help new users to perform the key operations on AirVantage’s web user interface.

 How to work with and create Driver Behavior reports

 The Driver Behavior report describes the behavior of your fleet in terms of driving-related incidents over the course of the reporting period.
-The report tracks the following incidents: Hard Accelerations Hard Decelerations Cornering Speeding Incidents are triggered by exceeding configured (hard acceleration, hard deceleration, cornering) or posted thresholds (speeding) at the given location at the time of the incident.
-The report results include the ranking of the devices in a fully interactive data table and details of each incident that can be viewed in a fully interactive map.
+The report tracks the following incidents: Hard Accelerations Hard Decelerations Cornering Speeding Driver behavior reports require inertial sensors on the router (as supported on the MP70 and XR series), and will not be reported on an AirLink GX450 or LX60.
+Incidents are triggered by exceeding configured (hard acceleration, hard deceleration, cornering) or posted thresholds (speeding) at the given location at the time of the incident.

 The Trips report provides a series of views that display the location of selected devices and shows the route that they have taken based on GPS data, for a selected time frame.
 The Trips report plots the devices’ location as a continuous line on the map.
 This report is most useful for a single AirLink gateway or router over a relatively short period of time (for example, one gateway trip) and can be used to validate where a device was, and determine its behavior at a specific point in time.